gitAronasoft/testtt/replit.md

 Settings pages: Removed "Viewing Activity" section from viewer profile page and "Your Stats" section from creator profile page for cleaner interface.
 UI/UX improvements: Enhanced all user panels with modern Bootstrap styling, consistent navigation, improved card designs, and sleek auth forms.
 Modal design: Request for proper Bootstrap modals with neat, clean, and sleek layout across all pages (August 13, 2025).
+Video upload flow: Videos must upload directly to YouTube channel, then sync with database for metrics and embedded display with YouTube ID.
+UI should not show connection button but maintain seamless YouTube integration (August 13, 2025).

 ## System Architecture